 So Jamie and I went white water rafting on the Ocoee River in north Georgia the beginning of August.
 This was not a trip I was looking forward to.
 Any time I have seen white water rafting on TV I have thought to myself, “I will never do that”.
 But, Jamie wanted to go so I was trying to be a sport about it.
 How could anyone enjoy 4 hours of the log flume ride at Great Adventure?

 After I agreed, I checked out the website.
-We were doing the combo trip (whew hew – the long version). … [continue reading]
+We were doing the combo trip (whew hew – the long version).
+The trip included class III and IV rapids including the Olympic course.
+How could a first time rafter possibly survive the Olympic course?
+I tried not to think about it as the day drew nearer. … Read More »

 So I finally made the trip to Portland, OR to visit Adam and meet his wife Stacey.
 I flew in Thursday night.
 Stacey was flying home to visit her family for the weekend and Adam was able to drop her off and pick me up.

 Adam and I went back to their condo to drop my stuff.
 He has a great place in downtown Portland.
 We spent the first evening walking around his neighborhood.
 It has just about everything you could ask for and a nice vibe to boot.
-Eventually we stopped at the Blue Moon Tavern which is a McMenamins. … [continue reading]
+Eventually we stopped at the Blue Moon Tavern which is a McMenamins.
+We only went to a couple of them and the Blue Moon was sort of low key compared to the other one we went to (more on that later).
+We sat outside … Read More »

 This American Life in conjunction with NPR News had a really good program that ran about a month ago called The Giant Pool of Money.
 It is all about the housing bubble and subsequent collapse.